Google Analytics 4 for Shopify: complete setup guide 2026

 1. Monetization overview (Reports > Monetization > Overview)

-Average purchase revenue: Average order value (AOV)
+Average purchase revenue: Average Order Value (AOV)

 Purchasers: Number of unique buyers